Heritage Council of Victoria

-The Heritage Council of Victoria is a statutory authority in the Australian state of Victoria responsible for the protection and conservation of the state's history.
+The Heritage Council of Victoria is a statutory authority in the Australian state of Victoria, responsible for the protection and conservation of the state's history.
 It is responsible for maintaining the Victorian Heritage Register and administering the Victorian Heritage Database.

+Council members

-The council was headed by historian Stuart Macintyre from 2015 until his retirement due to ill health in 2020.
+The council was headed by historian Stuart Macintyre from 2015 until his retirement in 2020 due to ill health.
 The current council members are: